ldoocy/project_template/README.md

 Mixed by direction | All agents from the left are introverted; all agents from the right are extraverted (i.e., agent personality varies depending on direction of travel)
 Mixed - dispersed | Introversion/extraversion are normally distributed among all agents (i.e., most people are closer to center, with fewer people at extremes)

+To test the effect of condition on agent behavior, we developed a hallway scenario in which agents navigate from one end of the hallway to the other.
+In our simulations, agents entered the hallway simultaneously from both the left and right entrance.

 ## Results

+### Qualitative Analysis

+First, we examined agents in the control condition, which is intended to replicate the original social force model.
+In the control condition, all agents behaved according to the same rules.
+We observed the emergence of collective navigation behavior--specifically, agents demonstrated self organization and formed three distinct lanes, with two traveling in one direction, and one traveling in the opposite direction.

 **TO DO:**